thomasnapier/unsupervised-soundscape-segmentation/README.md

 # Efficient Unsupervised Segmentation of Heterogeneous Natural Soundscapes

-This repository contains the code, data resources, and experimental workflow used in the paper:
+This repository supports the paper:

 **“An Efficient Pipeline for the Unsupervised Segmentation of Heterogeneous Natural Soundscapes”**

-Passive Acoustic Monitoring (PAM) is rapidly generating large-scale ecoacoustic datasets, yet segmentation remains a key bottleneck due to overlapping biophony, geophony, and anthropophony.
-This repository provides an **unsupervised, data-driven framework** for organising complex soundscapes into acoustically coherent and ecologically interpretable units.
+It provides the data snapshots, result files, figures, and reconstruction notebooks used to inspect and reproduce the analysis.
+The study uses an unsupervised ecoacoustic workflow to organise heterogeneous soundscapes into acoustically coherent and ecologically interpretable units.

-The manuscript pipeline consists of:
+The manuscript workflow is:

 1. systematic sampling of long-duration recordings;
 2. sound event detection and segmentation into 4.5-second non-overlapping windows;